jon-harper/QExt/README.md

 	}

+Another feature of QExt is the "moveable QScopedPointer", implemented as qe::UniquePointer.
+It's essentially QScopedPointer with move semantics and uses Qt's own QScopedPointerDeleter by default, like QScopedPointer.
+However, it was designed with modern C++ in mind and written from the ground up with both Standard Library-style and Qt-style accessors (e.g. `get()` and `data()` are synonymous).

-Eventual plans for QExt include a library of useful widgets (QeWidgets), a ribbon toolkit (QeRibbon), and Windows/COM tools (QeWindows).
+Eventual plans for QExt include a library of useful widgets (QeWidgets) and Windows/COM tools (QeWindows).

 ## Status
-QExt is currently highly unstable (pre-alpha) and subject to change, including API changes and wholesale renaming/removal/replacement of classes and functions.
+QExt is currently unstable (pre-alpha) and subject to change, including API changes and wholesale renaming/removal/replacement of classes and functions.

 ### QeCore
 - Public and private base classes: done
 - D-ptr and q-ptr, `auto` semantics: done
-- `QeUniquePointer`: nearly complete, needs code review
+- `qe::UniquePointer`: nearly complete, needs code review

 ### QeWidgets
-- Some widgets need cleanup, polish, and documentation
+- Widgets need cleanup, tests, and documentation

-### QeRibbon
-- Design decisions need to be made regarding the limitations of QStyle
-- Some basic classes complete
-- Emulation of Windows `SplitButton` control needs rewrite
-- `QeRibbonGroupLayout` needs implementation

 ### QeWindows
-- QeUnknown Pointer: Nearly complete
+- `qe::windows::UnknownPointer`: nearly complete, needs code review
 - Numerous low-level functions done
 - COM smart pointers need to be used everywhere
 - Need test classes